Aayush-Gangwar/Living-Dead-Fps_3d_shooting-game/README.md

 ###### Note
 Developed with Unity 2020.3.24f1.

-## Playing guide
+## Game Logic and Functionality

 - Hunt down all the enemies in the terrain by finding them to win before timer ends.
+- The Enemies patrols at  waypoints until it detects the player as a target.
+- If the Player enters the enemies perspective, the enemies starts to chasing the player.
+- The Enemy starts shooting when it close enough to attack while chasing.
+- Enemies health will recharge after heeling time ..if left unattacked.
+- Headshot or Eyeshot will give extra damage to enemies.
 - Ammo pickups for guns and medikit pickup for the players health are available at certain places in the map.
-- Two guns are available, Pistol, Machine gun and grenades with some pre-loaded bullets.
+- Two guns are available, Pistol, Machine gun (have different attack range) and grenades with some pre-loaded bullets.
 To change between guns, use the scroller of your mouse.

 ## Controls ##